demisto/content/Packs/ExabeamDataLake/Integrations/ExabeamDataLake/ExabeamDataLake_description.md

-Exabeam Data Lake provides a highly scalable, cost-effective, and searchable log management system.
-Data Lake is used for log collection, storage, processing, and presentation.

 ### Authentication Method
  - **Basic Authentication** - Provide the Exabeam username and password in the corresponding parameters in the configuration.